 And that is how our homeschooling journey began.

-That was 17 years ago and our oldest child has now graduated from our homeschool in 2011) has become a husband and a father and is currently serving as a worship leader and music producer around our area.
+That was almost 20 years ago and our oldest son (graduated from our homeschool in 2011) has become a husband and a father and is currently serving as a worship leader at a local church.